ezpaarse-project/ezpaarse/doc/configuration/config.md

 # Configuration options #

-ezPAARSE comes with a config.json file (located at the root of the /ezpaarse directory).
+ezPAARSE comes with a `config.json` file (located at the root of the /ezpaarse directory) where some the configuration options for your instance can be set or modified.

 ### EZPAARSE_ADMIN_MAIL
 The default value is set to `ezpaarse@couperin.org`